mynl/aggregate/doc/2_user_guides/DecL/040_severity.rst

 .. _2_agg_class_severity_clause:

+.. reviewed 2022-12-24

 The Severity Clause
 ----------------------

-The severity clause specifies the ground-up severity distribution, or "curve" as it is sometimes known.
+The severity clause specifies the ground-up severity distribution, or "severity curve" as it is sometimes known.
 It is a very flexible clause.
 Its design follows the ``scipy.stats`` package's specification of random variables using shape, location, and scale factors, see :ref:`probability background <5_x_probability>`.
 The syntax is different for non-parametric discrete distributions and parametric continuous distributions.

 .. _nonparametric severity: